 In this guide, you will learn the steps to clear the cache and cookies on the Microsoft Edge browser based on Google’s Chromium project on Windows 10.

 How to clear browsing data on Microsoft Edge

 To delete cache, cookies, passwords, history, and other data from Edge, use these steps:

 Click the Settings and More (ellipsis) button on the top-right corner.

 Click on Privacy and services.

-Under “Clear browsing data”, click the Choose what to clear button.
+Under the “Clear browsing data” section, click the Choose what to clear button.

 Check the items you want to clear, including Cookies and other site data, Cached images and files, Site permissions, and Hosted app data.